moorara/milad.dev/content/gists/charity-majors-on-observability.md

  - Observability refers to three different things: **logs**, **metrics**, and **traces**.
  - The problem with logs is that you have to know what to search for before you know what the problem is!
  - The problem with metrics is they are aggregated by time and you cannot beak them down by high-cardinality dimensions (like user id for example).
- - Logs, metrics, traces, and events they each optimize (premature) one thing and comprise another thing based on a premise upfront.
+ - Logs, metrics, traces, and events they each prematurely optimize one thing and comprise another thing based on a premise upfront.
  - You don't want to write your observability data to many different places and copy-paste IDs from tool to tool trying to track down a single problem!
  - You want one source of truth and you want to be able to go from very high-level dashboards to very low-level data.
  - According to control theory definition, observability is the ability to understand what is going on in the inner workings of a system just by observing it from the outside.